Braised Boey Chai with Pork Belly - a homey dish of melt-in-the-mouth preserved mustard. Delicious…

 Somewhere along the way, someone came up with the idea of roasting just the pork belly itself.
 This resulted in a very tasty and crispy crackling.
 That was when chicken rice hawkers started offering Siew Yoke (Roast Pork Belly) in addition to boiled or roast chicken.
 This Roast Pork Belly became really popular.
 Instead of going to the butcher, people went to the hawkers for small portions of this delectable meat.
 Not long after that, these enterprising hawkers started accepting orders by the pound for the Chinese New Year and other festivities.

 Here in the US, regular grocery stores seldom offer pork belly for sale as most of it is used for making bacon.
 Asian grocery stores usually sell them in slabs or strips.
 It is best to purchase an entire slab if possible.
 This store that I went to did not have slabs and so I had to buy strips instead.
 The preparation remains the same but the cooking time may vary slightly.
 Strips will cook a little faster.
 Please adjust time accordingly.

-To ensure a crispy crackling, the pork belly should be thoroughly dried with paper towels.
-It should then be left uncovered in the refrigerator overnight on a rack.
+To ensure a crispy crackling, thoroughly wipe the pork belly with paper towels.
+Then, leave it on a rack uncovered in the refrigerator overnight to further dry out the rind.
 The purpose of scalding the pork is to remove impurities and also to soften the rind for easy piercing.
 Be generous with the salt on the rind.
-It should be evenly coated.
+Make sure to coat the entire rind evenly.